Hurricane watch in Louisiana, mandatory evacuations issued as Barry expected to drop up to 20 inches of rain

 NEW ORLEANS, GULF COAST FACE FLOODING THREAT FROM LIKELY TROPICAL STORM BARRY

-As of 9:30 a.m.
-Wednesday, the system had sustained winds of 35 mph and was moving west at 5 mph.
-A hurricane watch was in effect for the Louisiana coast from the mouth of the Mississippi River to Cameron, La., while a tropical storm watch stretched from the mouth of the Mississippi River northward to the mouth of the Pearl River.
+As of 11 a.m.
+Wednesday, the system had sustained winds of 45 mph and was moving west at 5 mph.
+A hurricane watch was in effect for the Louisiana coast from the mouth of the Mississippi River to Cameron, La., while a tropical storm warning stretched along the coast from the mouth of the Pearl River to Morgan City.

+An additional tropical storm watch was in effect for the Mississippi coast east of the mouth h of the Pearl River to the Mississippi/Alabama border in addition to Lake Pontchartrain and Lake Maurepas, including metropolitan New Orleans.

 "The system is expected to produce total additional rain accumulations of 10 to 15 inches near and inland of the central Gulf Coast through early next week, with isolated maximum rainfall amounts of 20 inches," the NHC said.
 "Rainfall amounts exceeding 6 to 9 inches have already occurred across portions of the New Orleans metropolitan area, which has resulted in flooding."